MichaelOwenDyer/dotfiles/user/profiles/README.md

-# Profiles
+# User Profiles

 This directory contains user profiles which can be applied to a system configuration.
 Importing a module in this directory in a system configuration will automatically add that user to the system with all of their preferences and configurations.

 A profile is simply a set of definitions for the convenience options declared in the `modules/user` directory.
 These options modify the configuration *indirectly*: